andrewdempsey2018/hoffle-copter/readme.md

 4. Select the main branch as your source branch (or, another branch or  your choice if applicable)
 5. Click save
 6. The deployed link will be displayed
-7. Click this link to be redirected to the live site
+7. Click this link to be redirected to the live site [Play Hofflecopter Here](https://andrewdempsey2018.github.io/hoffle-copter/)

 &nbsp;<br>